 Fill out the required form.
 If you do not know a proposer or seconder among senior members of the Club please contact the office.

-Held on the 2nd Tuesday of each Month in the Club bar with full introduction to all Club facilities and services, drinks and refreshments made available.
+Held on the 3rd Sunday of each Month in the Club bar at 10.30am with full introduction to all Club facilities and services.

 RATIFICATION BY GENERAL COMMITTEE